 Scientists cautious as England set to end COVID curbs

-Johnson will announce details in Parliament on Monday of the government’s plan for “living with COVID” by treating it like other transmissible illnesses such as flu.
+Johnson on Monday will announce the details in Parliament of the government’s plan for “living with COVID” by treating it like other transmissible illnesses such as flu.
 The legal requirement to self-isolate for at least five days after a positive coronavirus test is expected to be replaced by guidance, and mass testing for the virus will be scaled back.

 Johnson urged people not to “throw caution to the winds,” but said it was time to move “away from banning certain courses of action, compelling certain courses of action, in favor of encouraging personal responsibility.”

-Some scientists said it was a risky move that could bring a surge in infections and weaken the country’s defenses against more virulent future strains.
+Some scientists, however, said it was a risky move that could bring a surge in infections and weaken the country’s defenses against more virulent future strains.

 He said it was essential to maintain “surveillance for the virus, an early warning system if you like, which tells us about new variants emerging and gives an ability to monitor whether those new variants are indeed causing more severe disease than omicron did.”